Upgrade your content marketing strategy with blogging best practices that increase readability and boost lead generation.

 Video Blog Best Practices

 Copy and images aren’t the only things to consider when it comes to SEO.
 Videos should also be optimized in order to rank on search engines, increase site traffic, and boost engagement.
+According to HubSpot, video has even become the most commonly used format in content marketing, overtaking blogs and infographics.
 Like written content, video SEO best practices include conducting keyword research and applying those keywords in the meta titles and descriptions.
 Videos should also have transcriptions, schema markups, and site maps to increase the chances that search engines find and crawl your content.

 Using Infographics in Your Blog